 Your first few appointments will consist of testing and ultrasounds, and will be conducted one-on-one with a midwife or nurse practitioner.
 At around 18-22 weeks, you’ll have the option of joining a group of 8-12 other clients due the same month as you are.
 These Connecting Pregnancy (CP) groups are facilitated by a midwife and a registered nurse or a doula.

 - Monitoring of your weight and blood pressure in every session

 - Three-minute 1:1 “belly checks” with a midwife every session

-- Discussions on nutrition, exercise, the labour and birthing process, pain management, breastfeeding and infant care
+- Discussions on nutrition, exercise, the labour and birthing process, pain management, breastfeeding/chestfeeding and infant care

 - Connecting with others due the same month as you

-If you opt out of CP groups, two assigned caregivers will oversee your testing and records, and you’ll continue to have one-on-one visits with a midwife or nurse practitioner.
-To ensure consistency of care, we encourage you to book appointments with your assigned caregivers – but you’re welcome to meet with a variety of members from our team.
+If you opt out of CP groups, you’ll continue to have one-on-one visits with a midwife or nurse practitioner.
+To ensure consistency of care, we encourage you to book appointments with 1-2 caregivers – but you’re welcome to meet with a variety of members from our team.